qsebring3930/cs2mulch/_pages/heap-remove.md

 This algorithm will remove smallest card in the heap, which is at the *root*, while maintaining the heap property that every *parent* is smaller than its *children*.

-A card is a *leaf* if it has no *children* in the upper-left or upper-right corners.

 Find the cards with *level* equal to the *height* of the tree.
 These will be the furthest away from the *root* of the tree.
 Find the right-most of these cards,